d3/d3-selection/README.md

 <a name="selection_select" href="#selection_select">#</a> <i>selection</i>.<b>select</b>(<i>selector</i>)

 For each selected element, selects the first descendant element that matches the specified *selector*.
 If no element matches the specified selector for the current element, the element at the current index will be null in the returned selection, preserving the index of the existing selection.
-(Note that operators automatically skip null elements.)
+(Operators automatically skip null elements.)
 If the current element has associated data, this data is propagated to the newly selected elements.
 If multiple elements match the selector, only the first matching element (in traversal order) is selected.

 For example, to select the first bold element in every paragraph: